Esrum Abbey: Brother Daniel

-A number of legends survive concerning the abbey.
 One, about Brother Daniel, a monk at Esrum, illustrates the connection between religious houses.
 Brother Daniel fell ill and sent word to Abbot Vilhelm of Æbelholt Abbey.
 Abbot Vilhelm laid his hand upon Daniel and told him to drink from the sacred spring at Esrum by which Daniel was healed.
 Thereafter the spring was believed to have healing power, especially for gout, rashes, and headaches.